 Bilham sees this as not only the toughest test of his ability during his motorsport career but a real honour to contest this prestigious event.

 “As a kid, all I ever really wanted to do was compete on the RAC Rally as it was known then and here I am, all set to drive a Fiesta R2 on this very event,” says a thrilled Bilham.

 “I know so many people say this but It really is a privilege to contest the rally and to do so in a modern-day R2 car is unbelievable.
 I really must thank Pete Smith for this opportunity to drive the Fiesta again.
 Even though I had never driven the car before, I felt really at home behind the wheel on the Nicky Grist so hopefully it won’t take me long to acclimatise again”.

 As if the challenge of a world-class event wasn’t enough, Bilham will face almost double the mileage of the BTRDA event’s he is used to but is ready for the task ahead.

 “This is going to be unbelievably tough on both me and the car, I’m under no illusion of that,” he says.

 “There is 84 miles ahead of us, some of which could be under the cover of darkness so I really do think that aiming for finish will be my top priority during the weekend.
 I don’t really have many expectations of a finish, but I’d just like to complete the stages and get myself across the finish in Deeside on Saturday night.
 It won’t be easy but I`m ready for the challenge and I’m sure I`ll enjoy every single moment of it”.

-Sam is supported by The 2300 Club John Easson Award, Calvert Construction, Reis Motorsport Insurance, DMACK Tyres, The Garage at Stanley Mills and Gareth Hooper Motorsport Services.
+Sam is supported by Calvert Construction, Reis Motorsport Insurance, DMACK Tyres, The Garage at Stanley Mills, Gareth Hooper Motorsport Services and Leighton Vans.